Innsbruck's main station: Location map

 Luggage lockers

-ÖBB 1st class lounge
+ÖBB lounge

 There's one exception: You can use the lounge with a 1st class DB Sparpreis or Flexpreis fare, but not with a 1st class Super Sparpreis fare.